JonQuarfoth/angular-boot-sample/README.md

 Spring Boot code is in the `backend` directory.
 Gradle is used for building and running.
 Provides a REST API for Todo Items and saves to an in-memory database.

-This was developed and tested in Mac OSX, and will likely not work in windows due to dependencies being unavailable.
+This was developed and tested in Mac OSX, and should work fine there.
+Linux is untested, but should work fine.

+Windows 7 was lightly tested.
+Use just `gradlew` instead of `./gradlew` in windows.
+Everything should work, at least the first time you issue a gradle command.
+I had problems with gradle not properly shutting down server tasks when the terminal process was ended.
+This would cause issues on subsequent tasks until I opened the Task Manager and force closed all the running java processes.
+So, run it in windows at your own risk, and be prepared to do some process cleanup if you do.

 ### Gradle tasks (from project root)
 * `./gradlew runJar`: builds a deployable jar containing frontend and backend code, available at http://localhost:8080